AnnKemp/video-app/README.md

 The best way to avoid permission issues is to reinstall NodeJS and npm using a node version manager.

-This guide will document nvm installation and usage.
-See the nvm docs for full documentation.
-See the npm docs for additional options and instructions for Windows.

 Install nvm.

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash